KevinSeghetti/motobyo_frontend/README.md

 This simple app is built around a single page which is the employee list.
 All editing is done via pop-up dialogs in front of that list.

+It has a rudimentary user system, the app begins logged out.

+There are 2 users in the seed data, one of them is:
+username: "SteveJovanelly"
+password : "test"

+The system uses react router for page navigation.
+When not logged in the only valid route is login (attempting to view other routes will redirect to the login page) Once logged in, the login route goes away, and routes for logout, employee, and an about appear.

 Click the New button to create a new employee.
 Click the delete button on one of the employees listed to delete it.
 Click the first name on one of the employees to edit their data